Research at Ulster University

-In the 2014 Research Excellence Framework (REF) assessment, 98% of UUBS research was recognised as international in terms of originality, significance and rigour.
-In addition, all the impact cases submitted to REF were rated as world leading, placing UUBS research in 7th place in the UK for the impact of its research.
-In terms of UUBS student satisfaction, in PRES 2019 PhD researchers rated the satisfaction of supervision at 89%, which is 3rd overall in the UK.
+In the most recent assessment of UK research, 98% of UUBS research was recognised as international in terms of originality, significance and rigour.
+This placed UUBS in the top quartile out of over 100 business schools across the UK.
+In addition, the impact of our research was rated as world leading, placing us in 7th place.
+In terms of UUBS student satisfaction, in the 2021 PRES, PhD researchers rated their satisfaction of supervision at 87%.

-PhD supervision in Business and Management is available within the following research themes: Operations Management, Marketing and Corporate Governance.
+PhD supervision in Business and Management is available within the following research themes: Accounting and Finance; Marketing; Operations Management and Contemporary Organisational Issues.

-Applicants should discuss their applications prior to submission with project supervisors.
-Contact details are provided within individual project descriptions.
+Applicants should discuss their applications with project supervisors prior to submission.
+Contact details are provided within the individual project descriptions.

 You do not need to make a separate application for a scholarship.
-However, please indicate on your application for admission that you do wish to be considered for a scholarship.
+However, please indicate on your application for admission that you are not a self-funded/private sponsor research applicant.

-You should inform the University of any disability or personal circumstances in your application or soon afterwards so suitable accommodation can be arranged.
+You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable arrangements can be made.

-Applications for admission on a self-funded, part-time or externally funded basis are also welcome at any time throughout the year.
+Applications for admission on a self-funded or externally funded basis, both part-time and full-time are also welcome at any time throughout the year.